shanto902/documentaion/hypeScout_frontend.md

 ## 🚀 Overview

-The **Influencer Frontend** is a web application designed to provide influencer-related functionalities with a seamless and responsive user experience.
+This is a web application designed to provide influencer-related functionalities with a seamless and responsive user experience.
 Built using **React** and powered by **Vite**, this project ensures high performance, efficient data fetching, and a smooth UI.
 The project incorporates third-party services for analytics, authentication, and real-time updates.

 ## 🛠 Tech Stack